-Accessible Information Standards and the requirements under the Equality Act
+Accessible Information Standards and the requirements under the Equality Act.
 The Accessible Information Standard is a requirement to make sure that patients and their carers can access and understand the information they are given:

-- Interpretation services were available for patients who did not use English as a first language. - Staff helped patients and their carers find further information and access community and advocacy services.
+- Interpreter services were available for patients who did not use English as a first language.
+Patients were also told about multi-lingual staff that might be able to support them. - A staff member was fluent in Makaton.
+(Makaton is a language programme using signs and symbols to help people to communicate). - Staff communicated with patients in a way that they could understand, and communication aids and easy read materials were available. - Staff helped patients and their carers find further information and access community and advocacy services.
 They helped them ask questions about their care and treatment.